elastic/ml-cpp/dev-tools/docker/README.md

 ### Comments
 A Docker image that is used to run `clang-format` over the `ml-cpp` code.
 This image is not intended to be built regularly.
-When changing the clang-format version, increment the image version, change the Dockerfile and build a new image to be used for subsequent builds on this branch.
+When changing the `clang-format` version:

+ 1. Increment the image version
+ 2. Build a new image

 ### Build script: dev-tools/docker/build_check_style_image.sh